 So, which way is better?
 We consulted three expert design bloggers, revealing quality advice on the best way to hang your curtains.

-High and Wide is the Way to go
+Consensus is Clear: High and Wide Curtains are the Way to Go

 The design bloggers are all in agreement: hanging your curtains high and wide will enhance your windows and bring in more natural light.